esmatanis/Traffic-sign-classifier-P2/writeup_document.md

  An architecture similar to VGGnet the well known architecture was chosen:

  * An architecture similar to VGGnet was chosen.
  * The VGGnet is a deep convolutional neural network for object recognition (our very same problem here) developed and trained by Oxford's renowed Visual Geometry Group which achieved very good performance on the ImageNet dataset.
+In my opinion, VGGNet extracts features that are slightly more general and more effective for datasets other than ILSVRC.
+I did tests on the dataset I'm working on, and they confirmed it.
  * Final test set accuracy is 98.2% which is very well.
 I think it is worth it in that scenario as explained above.